superduper-io/superduper/docs/usage/queries.md

 )
 ```

-SuperDuperDB also includes a composite API, enabling support for vector-search together with the query API of the datalayer: see the [section on vector-search](vectorsearch) for details.
+SuperDuperDB also includes a composite API, enabling support for vector-search together with the query API of the database: see the [section on vector-search](vectorsearch) for details.

 Supported MongoDB queries: